 In a discrete toll scheme, distinct events are associated with the identification of Charge Objects.
-It can be that a vehicle crossed a cordon, passed a bridge, was present in an area, or in an area on a given day.
+It can happen that a vehicle crossed a cordon, passed a bridge or was present in an area on a given day.
 An event that takes place can either be correctly recorded by the system or can be missed.
 However, there is also the possibility that an event is recorded even though it did not actually take place.
 This is summarized in the following matrix in Table 2.